 Virtual Platform Attestation Discussion (informative)

 Most Virtual Platform attestations, at a high level, will take the form of a vTPM quote with optional additional information, much the same way that most pPlatform attestations take the form of a pTPM quote with optional additional information.
 (Because this specification addresses trusted virtualized platforms, we are not concerning ourselves with purely software-based attestations, such as antivirus reports.)
-However, because of the complexities of a virtualized system, we can think about a attestation as breaking down into three parts: attestation about the trustworthiness of the vTPM (usually in the form of its credentials); attestation about the trustworthiness of the vRTM; and attestation about the software running in the Virtualized Platform.
+However, because of the complexities of a virtualized system, we can think about a vPlatform attestation as breaking down into three parts: attestation about the trustworthiness of the vTPM (usually in the form of its credentials, which provide evidence about the state of the system while the vTPM is running); attestation about the trustworthiness of the vRTM; and attestation about the software running in the Virtualized Platform.
 As with a pPlatform, our fundamental goal is to build a chain of trust from some reliable source (the pTPM) to the user-level software or other component which the appraiser cares about.

 Normally, the vTPM attestation is passive; we present credentials which claim that the use of any vTPM key proves that the system is in an acceptable state, rather than actively presenting a pTPM quote of the current state.
-Some systems may want to allow the appraiser to request a pTPM quote in realtime as part of a attestation, either because the vTPM credential does not provide sufficiently detailed information or because they believe the current measurements may have changed (for example, if the system supports runtime measurement of the VMM or vPlatform Manager); this is deep attestation, and will be addressed in detail in Section 10.6.
+Some systems may want to allow the appraiser to request a pTPM quote in realtime as part of a vPlatform attestation, either because the vTPM credential does not provide sufficiently detailed information or because they believe the current measurements may have changed (for example, if the system supports runtime measurement of the VMM or vPlatform Manager); this is deep attestation, and will be addressed in detail in Section 10.6.

 The attestation of the vRTM connects the components which measure the vPlatform with the lower-level trusted components.
-Although this can be done using a distinct chain to the pTPM (and thus pRTM), it is normally built upon vTPM attestation; if in the vTPM’s attestation is good, then the .
+Although this can be done using a distinct chain to the pTPM (and thus pRTM), it is normally built upon vTPM attestation; if the measurement of the vRTM is included in the vTPM’s attestation, and the appraiser believes it is good, then the appraiser can rely upon measurements produced by the vRTPM.
+Because the most common form of vTPM attestation is through the evidence in a credential combined with the use of the certified key, vRTM attestation will usually be achieved through the same certificates.
+A vTPM quote with appropriate credentials will both provide the vRTM’s measurement results and attest to the correctness of the vRTM itself.
 We discuss what vRTMs may be and options for measuring them in the next section.

 The remainder of the attestation is built on the combination of vTPM quote and trust in the vRTM; a chain of trust is built from the vRTM to higher components, and measurements are stored in the vTPM PCRs, as supported by vPlatform software.
 Just as in a pPlatform, it is essential to connect all links in the chain of trust. vPlatforms, however, support much more varied chains of trust.
 For example, if my vPlatform contains a dedicated measurement VM performing VM introspection on my main guest VM, my attestation might include a standard boot-time chain of trust for the guest in low vPCRs, and a distinct set of high vPCRs (normally above the pTPM’s 24) establishing trust in the measurement VM, and then containing runtime measurements of the guest.
 The appraiser could evaluate both branches of the chain of trust before deciding whether or not it approves of the virtual platform.